ROCS Tzu I

-ROCS Tzu I (子儀, PFG2-1107) is the fifth of eight Taiwanese-built Cheng Kung-class frigates of the Republic of China Navy, based on the Oliver Hazard Perry class.
+ROCS Tzu I (子儀, PFG2-1107) is the fifth of eight Taiwanese-built Cheng Kung-class frigate, based on the Oliver Hazard Perry class.

 Construction and career

 Laid down on 7 August 1994 and launched on 13 July 1995, Tzu I was commissioned in service in January 1997.
 The Cheng Kung-class frigates have the same length as the later Oliver Hazard Perry frigates, but have a different weapon and electronics fit.

 Like her sister ships, Tzu I was built under license by China SB Corp. at Kaohsiung City, Taiwan, ROC.

 As of 2005, Tzu I is homeported at Tso-Ying naval base.